Herta takes St. Pete, ties father on IndyCar win list with 4

 But he immediately recognized he’d tied his dad in the win column, and his beaming father acknowledged the kid is for real.

-“When he first moved to IndyCar, people asked me if he was better than I was,” Bryan Herta said.
-“They don’t ask me that anymore.”
+“When he first moved to IndyCar, people used to ask me if I thought he was better than I was, but no one asks anymore,” Bryan Herta said.
+“That’s OK.
+I’m good with that.”

 Newgarden finished second and was denied a third consecutive victory at St. Petersburg.
 He was followed by Team Penske teammate Simon Pagenaud.